Protecting you from domestic violence or defending you against allegations

 - Order drug and alcohol testing in cases involving substance abuse issues

-Our lawyers each have 20+ years of experience guiding victims of abuse toward solutions.
-Attorney Alan R. Silverman has 15 years of experience in family counseling and psychology, and he was an attorney on the Juvenile Dependency Panel of the Unified Family Court of San Francisco County from 1995 to 2008 litigating hundreds of child abuse and neglect cases.
+I have 20+ years of experience guiding victims of abuse toward solutions and 15 years of experience in Family Court counseling and psychology.
+I practiced as an attorney on the Juvenile Dependency Panel of the Unified Family Court Court of San Francisco County in that county’s Dependency Court, from 1995 to 2008 litigating hundreds of child-abuse and neglect cases.

-Consult with our Carlsbad CA attorneys for help obtaining a domestic violence restraining order (DVRO) or opposing allegations
+Consult with my Carlsbad CA firm for help obtaining a domestic violence restraining order (DVRO) or opposing allegations

-To learn more about escaping domestic abuse, call Silverman & Silverman, Attorneys at Law, at 760-512-3251 or online to schedule your free initial phone consultation.
+To learn more about escaping domestic abuse, call Silverman Family Law, APC, at 760-512-3251 or contact me online to schedule your free, initial phone consultation.
 Sunday appointments are available.